GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 This strategic roadmap outlines a phased approach for evolving ISA, aligning with the ultimate vision of creating a highly intelligent, verifiable, and proactive AI assistant for the GS1 ecosystem.

 ### A. Phase 1: Foundational Strengthening & Core Capability Enhancement (Completed)
-This initial phase focused on stabilizing the ISA deployment, productionizing core components, and implementing foundational AI features. **All tasks outlined in the original Phase 1 plan have been successfully completed and are detailed below.**
+This initial phase focused on stabilizing the ISA deployment, productionizing core components, and implementing foundational AI features. **All tasks outlined in the original Phase 1 plan, and those identified during its execution, have been successfully completed and are detailed below.**

 **1. Immediate Firebase Actions & Adjustments (Completed):**
 *   **Optimized App Hosting Configuration:** Modified `apphosting.yaml` (`maxInstances: 10`, `minInstances: 0`, `concurrency: 80`, `memoryMiB: 512`, `timeoutSeconds: 60`) for better scalability and cost-effectiveness.
 *   **Hardened Firestore Security Rules:** Created `firestore.rules` (default deny-all) and `firebase.json` (for Firestore rules and emulator settings).
 Clarified App Hosting as the primary deployment target, removing conflicting `hosting` and `functions` blocks from `firebase.json`.
-The emulator configuration in `firebase.json` primarily facilitates local testing of Firebase services like Firestore or Auth; the Next.js app itself runs via `npm run dev`.
+The emulator configuration in `firebase.json` primarily facilitates local testing of Firebase services like Firestore or Auth; the Next.js app itself runs via `npm run dev` for local development against these emulated backends.
 *   **Implemented Robust Secrets Management:** Created `.gitignore` (excluding `.env*`, `isa_data_sources/`). `.env` has `GOOGLE_API_KEY` placeholder.
 Strategy for production secrets (Google Secret Manager) documented. `isa_data_sources/gs1_standard_docs_raw/` recommended for local document storage and is included in `.gitignore`.
-*   **Established CI/CD Pipelines (Initial Outline for App Hosting):** Outlined GitHub Actions CI/CD for App Hosting (using `firebase apphosting:backends:create/update`).
+*   **Established CI/CD Pipelines (Initial Outline for App Hosting):** Outlined GitHub Actions CI/CD for App Hosting (using Firebase CLI commands like `firebase apphosting:backends:create/update`).
 Added `test` script to `package.json`.
 *   **Configured Basic Monitoring & Alerting (Documentation):** Documented recommendations for Firebase/GCP monitoring and alerting for App Hosting health and Genkit flow performance.
 *   **Refined Error Handling for AI Flows:** Updated catch blocks in server actions and all AI flows for better logging and user-friendly, schema-compliant error returns.
-Resolved all `output!` non-null assertion risks. `AiOutputCard` displays errors prominently with an icon.
+Resolved all `output!` non-null assertion risks by ensuring explicit checks for `!output` after prompt calls and returning schema-compliant error objects. `AiOutputCard` displays errors prominently with an icon.
-*   **Reviewed `package.json` for Technical Debt:** No immediate issues found beyond prior `@types/handlebars` removal. `patch-package` presence noted.
+*   **Reviewed `package.json` for Technical Debt:** No immediate issues found beyond prior `@types/handlebars` removal (already actioned). `patch-package` presence noted for future awareness.

 **2. Key Feature Enhancements & Foundational AI Work (Completed):**
 *   **Matured Core RAG Pipeline (Document Q&A):**